spring-projects/spring-data-examples/README.md

 * `fluent-api` - Example project to show the new fluent API (`MongoTemplate`-alternative) to interact with MongoDB.
 * `geo-json` - Example project showing usage of [GeoJSON](http://geojson.org) with MongoDB.
 * `gridfs` - Example project showing usage of gridFS with MongoDB.
-* `java8` - Example of how to use Spring Data MongoDB with Java 8 date time types as well as the usage of `Optional` as return type for repository methods.
-Note, this project requires to be build with JDK 8.
 * `jmolecules` - Example of Spring Data MongoDB working with a jMolecules based domain model.
 * `kotlin` - Example for using [Kotlin](https://kotlinlang.org/) with MongoDB.
 * `query-by-example` - Example project showing usage of Query by Example with MongoDB.